-assessing the progress of implementation and operation, analysing the deviations from the Master Plan and proposing improvement actions;

-- assisting the NCPs to follow-up the TAF and TAP TSI implementation and operation at national level; - approving the reports about the TAF and TAP TSI implementation and operation; further used by the Agency who reports to the European Commission, and to the Telematics Advisory Committee . - Discuss and agree with NCPs any need for additional supporting actions from ERA, Member States or NCPs from the annual TAF TSI or TAP TSI implementation reportings.
+- establishing and updating the Master Plan published at the public website of the Agency; - assessing the progress of implementation and operation, analysing the deviations from the Master Plan and proposing improvement actions; - assisting the NCPs to follow-up the TAF and TAP TSI implementation and operation at national level; - approving the reports about the TAF and TAP TSI implementation and operation;. - reporting via the Agency to the European Commission, and to the Telematics Advisory Committees. - Discuss and agree with NCPs any need for additional supporting actions from ERA, Member States or NCPs from the annual TAF TSI or TAP TSI implementation reportings.